 - You encourage your customers to provide truthful and honest feedback

-The impact of the customer experience on key account management
+The impact of the customer experience on KAM

 Key account management is all about developing and managing long-term customer relationships.
 The customer experience is all about how your clients perceive their interactions with your business.
 Based on this, it’s easy to understand that a great customer experience on different touchpoints across the customer journey has an immediate impact on the success of key account management.
 After all, KAM aims to make the customer journey last for a long time.
 As a result, systematically measuring the customer experience of your key accounts will shed some light on how your most prized customers really feel about interacting with your business and to which degree you have made good on your promises to them.